Frequently Asked Questions About How to Make Bath Bombs at Home

 Q: Why are my bath bombs crumbling and breaking apart?

-Q: Why are my bath bombs soft and squishy.
+Q: My bath bombs soft and squishy.
+How can I make bath bombs harder?

 A: Here again the problem is too much moisture.
 You will need to add more of the dry ingredients to achieve the desired consistency.
 Also, keep in mind that a high humidity location may yield softer results.